BloomGameStudio/BloomDiscordBot/README.md

 - Details (specifics of imbursement, etc)

-- Voting Options (required)
+- Voting Options
-Anything can be posted here, just include the words 'voting options' for now.
-The bot will use default settings (Adopt, Reassess, Abstain) which will be dynamcially adjustable in the future
+The bot can only use: "Adopt, Reassess, Abstain".
+These options are to be dynamcially set in the future.

 Upon creating your draft, seek revision from fellow members of Bloom.
 Once you are happy with your draft and ready for it to be published to Snapshot, use the ```/create_proposal <thread link>``` to begin the Discord voting phase.